Cenozoic history of the ridge that border the Weddell and Scotia Sea

 Regional tectonic and climate evolution linked to India-Asia collision

-Figure 1 is of a map that shows the locations of ongoing projects directed at investigating the causes and consequences of India-Asia collision
+Figure 1 is of a map that shows the locations of collaborative projects directed at investigating the causes and consequences of India-Asia collision

 Figure 2 shows the output of a method-based study investigating how fission tracks form and behave within the crystal structure of apatite.
 This is from the paper: